-When filling the cooling system, use a coolant/water mixture which will satisfy the coldest anticipated weather conditions of the area in accordance with the coolant manufacturer's recommendations.
+When filling the cooling system, use a 60/40 coolant/water mixture or a ratio which will satisfy the coldest anticipated weather conditions of the area in accordance with the coolant manufacturer's recommendations.
 While the cooling system is being filled, air pockets may develop; therefore, run the engine for five minutes after the initial fill, shut the engine off, and then fill the cooling system to the bottom of the stand pipe in the radiator neck.